taohan10200/Awesome_AI4Earth/README.md

 ![](resources/image8.gif)

 🔥 Deep learning has been widely explored in the ~~Computer Vision community~~ ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
 Here is a curated list of papers about deep learning  methods in Earth System, especially relating to weather prediction.
-It also contains frameworks for data-driven Numerical Weather Prediciton (NWP) training, tools to deploy weather prediction, courses and tutorials about Ai4earth and all publicly available Weather checkpoints and APIs.
+It also contains frameworks for data-driven Numerical Weather Prediciton (NWP) training, tools to deploy weather prediction, courses and tutorials about Ai4earth and all publicly available weather prediction checkpoints and APIs.

 ## Updates